zhtHreem/Flex-Extension/README.md

 - Make sure you are on the **correct Flex page** where all your marks are visible.
 - The extension won’t work on unrelated pages.

 ---

-## 🛠 Developer Notes (optional)

-This extension uses basic DOM manipulation to extract your marks and perform real-time calculations inside the popup.

----